keane-fernandes/c-turtle/README.md

 I have included some examples in this [folder](../assembler/samples) so kindly do check it out!

 # Design
 The software package is essentially a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) with an interpreter module.
-The parser ensures that the code conforms to the [formal grammar](#formal-bnf-grammar) and the interpeter then executes each individual instruction.
+The parser ensures that the code conforms to the [formal grammar](#formal-bnf-grammar) and the interpreter then executes each individual instruction.

 # Testing
 ## Parser Testing